-Basis for conclusion on the supplementary information relating to capital adequacy and regulatory liquidity requirements
+Basis for conclusion on the supplementary information relating to Capital Adequacy and Regulatory Liquidity Requirements

-A review of the supplementary information relating to capital adequacy and regulatory liquidity requirements in accordance with NZ SRE 2410 Review of Financial Statements Performed by the Independent Auditor of the Entity ("NZ SRE 2410") is a limited assurance engagement.
-Our responsibilities under that standard are further described in the Auditor's responsibilities for the review of the supplementary information relating to capital adequacy and regulatory liquidity requirements section of our report.
+A review of the supplementary information relating to Capital Adequacy and Regulatory Liquidity Requirements in accordance with NZ SRE 2410 Review of Financial Statements Performed by the Independent Auditor of the Entity ("NZ SRE 2410") is a limited assurance engagement.
+Our responsibilities under that standard are further described in the Auditor's Responsibilities for the Review of the supplementary information relating to Capital Adequacy and Regulatory Liquidity Requirements section of our report.

-As the auditor of Heartland Bank Limited, NZ SRE 2410 requires that we comply with the ethical requirements relevant to the audit of the annual consolidated financial statements.
+As the auditor of Heartland Bank Limited, NZ SRE 2410 requires that we comply with the ethical requirements relevant to the audit of the annual financial statements.

-Responsibilities of Directors for the supplementary information relating to capital adequacy and regulatory liquidity requirements
+Responsibilities of Directors for the supplementary information relating to Capital Adequacy and Regulatory Liquidity Requirements

-The directors are responsible for the preparation of supplementary information relating to capital adequacy and regulatory liquidity requirements that is required to be disclosed under Schedule 9 of the Order and prepared in accordance with the Capital Adequacy Framework (Standardised Approach) (BS2A) and described in notes 25(a) and 28 to the consolidated financial statements.
+The directors are responsible for the preparation of supplementary information relating to Capital Adequacy and Regulatory Liquidity Requirements that is required to be disclosed under Schedule 9 of the Order in accordance with the requirements of that Schedule and as described in note 25(a) and 28 to the consolidated disclosure statement.

-\times Auditor's responsibilities for the review of the supplementary information relating to capital adequacy and regulatory liquidity requirements
+×L Auditor's responsibilities for the review of the supplementary information relating to Capital Adequacy and Regulatory Liquidity Requirements

-Our responsibility is to express a conclusion on the supplementary information relating to capital adequacy and regulatory liquidity requirements based on our review.
-We conducted our review in accordance with NZ SRE 2410.
-As the auditor of Heartland Bank Limited, NZ SRE 2410 requires that we plan and perform the review to obtain limited assurance about whether the supplementary information relating to capital adequacy and regulatory liquidity requirements is, in all material respects, disclosed in accordance with Schedule 9 of the Order.
+Our responsibility is to express a conclusion on the supplementary information relating Capital Adequacy and Regulatory Liquidity Requirements based on our review.
+We conducted our review in accordance with NZ SRE 2410 issued by the New Zealand External Reporting Board.
+As the auditor of Heartland Bank Limited, NZ SRE 2410 requires that we plan and perform the review to obtain limited assurance about whether the supplementary information relating Capital Adequacy and Regulatory Liquidity Requirements is, in all material respects disclosed in accordance with Schedule 9 of the Order.

-A review of the supplementary information relating to capital adequacy and regulatory liquidity requirements in accordance with NZ SRE 2410 is a limited assurance engagement.
+A review of the supplementary information relating to Capital Adequacy and Regulatory Liquidity Requirements in accordance with NZ SRE 2410 is a limited assurance engagement.
 The auditor performs procedures, primarily consisting of making enquiries, primarily of persons responsible for financial and accounting matters, and applying analytical and other review procedures.

-The procedures performed in a review are substantially less than those performed in an audit conducted in accordance with ISAs (NZ).
-Accordingly, we do not express an audit opinion on the supplementary information relating to capital adequacy and regulatory liquidity requirements disclosures.
+The procedures performed in a review are substantially less than those performed in an audit conducted in accordance with ISA's (NZ).
+Accordingly, we do not express an audit opinion on the supplementary information relating to Capital Adequacy and Regulatory Liquidity Requirements disclosures.